Power Of Attorney

 Does the Oxner Legha Law Firm draft power of attorney documents?

 Yes.
-We draft power of attorney documents along with a lot of other estate documents.
+We draft the power of attorney documents along with a lot of other estate documents.
 We can draft just that one document for you or the entire estate package.

 How do I get started on getting a power of attorney done?